 Drafting Note: Age 62 was removed so that retirement age would align with the federal Social Security Act full retirement age.

-(2) Contains an elimination period no greater than: (a) Ninety (90) days in the case of a coverage providing a benefit of one year or less; (b) One hundred and eighty (180) days in the case of coverage providing a benefit of more than one year but not greater than two (2) years; or (c) Three hundred sixty five (365) days in all other cases during the continuance of disability resulting from sickness or injury; (3) Has a maximum period of time for which it is payable during disability of at least three (3) months.
-No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period;
+(2) Contains an elimination period no greater than: (a) 50% of the benefit period in the case of a coverage providing a benefit of 180 days or less; (b) Ninety (90) days in the case of a coverage providing a benefit of One hundred and eighty (180) days to one year; (c) One hundred and eighty (180) days in the case of coverage providing a benefit of more than one year but not greater than two (2) years; or (d) Three hundred sixty five (365) days in all other cases during the continuance of disability resulting from sickness or injury; (3) Has a period of time for which it is payable during disability of at least three (3) months.
+No reduction in benefits shall be put into effect because of an increase in Social Security or similar benefits during a benefit period; and (?)

 (4) Where a policy provides both total disability benefits and partial disability benefits, only one elimination period may be required.